Adaptive Routing

 The nv unset commands remove the configuration you set with the equivalent nv set commands.
 This guide only describes an nv unset command if it differs from the nv set command.

-nv set interface <interface-id> router adaptive-routing enable
+nv set interface <interface-id> router adaptive-routing state

 Adaptive routing is a load balancing feature that improves network utilization for eligible IP packets by selecting forwarding paths dynamically based on the state of the switch, such as queue occupancy and port utilization.